EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 Known Compatibility Issues
 - When used with MSFVenom Shikata_ga_nai encoder, has an unexplained tendency to generate odd instructions and overwrite the EIP.
-- 4 byte aligned payloads with a line of four null bytes will be processed normally, but the line of null bytes will not be processed properly.
-These lines will be shown in the shellcode breakdown on the terminal.
-I am working on this issue.

 Coming Soon:
 - Verbosity settings
 - length of shellcode
-- Proper processing of "0x00000000" lines - working on this today
+- Proper processing of "0x00000000" lines - implemented
 - Custom badchars, (currently badchars are 00, 20, 0a, 0d, 3a, 3f, and any character that's not printable, valid ASCII) - implemented
 - Custom output files for assembly code - implemented
 - Custom normalizer - implemented